-- 4.18 On 31 May 2021, following its gamebird review during 2020, Defra added the common pheasant and the red-legged partridge to Part I, Schedule 9 of the Wildlife and Countryside Act (1981) in respect of European Sites and a 500m buffer zone around them.
-This makes it an offence for anyone to release these birds within a European Site and its buffer zone, except under Licence. - 4.19 At the same time, Defra's General Gamebird Licence (GGL) was launched to permit releasing to take place to a generalised standard and within specified limits (as informed by the best available evidence) without any prior application.
-Operations exceeding these limits would not be covered by the General Licence and would instead require an Individual Licence to release from Natural England issued under section 16 of the 1981 Wildlife and Countryside Act. - 4.20 Releasing operations either undertaken or permitted by owners or occupiers of SSSIs will need to be authorised by Natural England, usually in the form of a SSSI consent, where these are Operations Requiring Natural England's Consent (ORNEC) as specified in a SSSI notification.
-A release proposal may include associated gamebird management operations that would correspond to other ORNECs (e.g. track upgrades, use of vehicles, cutting of woodland vegetation etc.).
+- 4.28 On 31 May 2021, following its gamebird review during 2020, Defra added the common pheasant and the red-legged partridge to Part I, Schedule 9 of the Wildlife and Countryside Act (1981) in respect of European Sites and a 500m buffer zone around them.
+This makes it an offence for anyone to release these birds within a European Site and its buffer zone, except under Licence. - 4.29 At the same time, Defra's General Licence (GL43) was launched to permit releasing to take place to a generalised standard and within specified limits (as informed by the best available evidence) without any prior application.
+Operations exceeding its scope, or its limits, would not be covered by the General Licence and would instead require an Individual Licence to release from Natural England issued under section 16 of the 1981 Wildlife and Countryside Act. - 4.30 Releasing operations either undertaken or permitted by owners or occupiers of SSSIs will need to be authorised by Natural England, usually in the form of a SSSI consent, where proposals coincide with the Operations Requiring Natural England's Consent (ORNEC) as specified in a SSSI notification.
+A release proposal may include associated gamebird management operations that would correspond to other ORNECs (e.g., track upgrades, use of vehicles, cutting of woodland vegetation etc.).
 These would also require SSSI consent if a consent was not already in place.
 On European Sites where the section 16 licensing requirements as outlined above currently apply, a SSSI 'authorisation' to release or permit the release of game birds is still required to comply with section 28 of the same Act.
-This can take the form of either a consent or a licence depending on the circumstances (see 4.21 below).
-From 31 May 2021, the holder of an existing SSSI consent to release or permit the release of gamebirds onto a European Site will also need to operate under the terms of either Defra's General Gamebird Licence or an Individual Licence granted by Natural England to avoid committing a section 16 offence.
+This can take the form of either a consent or a licence depending on the circumstances (see 4.31 below).
+From 31 May 2021, the holder of an existing SSSI consent to release or permit the - Page 13 of 42 TIN221 Permitting the release and management of non-native game birds within and adjacent to Protected Sites in England release of gamebirds onto a European Site will also need to operate under the terms of a Defra General Licence (GL43 for SACs and GL45 for SPAs) or an Individual Licence granted by either Defra or Natural England to avoid committing a section 16 offence.